Update May 2020: The area put forward by the Town Council for designation as a neighbourhood plan area has now been approved by Milton Keynes Council.

 - Written by the local community, the people who live and work in the area, rather than the Local Planning Authority

 - A powerful tool to help the community to get the right types of development, in the right place.

 The Lakes Estate Neighbourhood Plan was made in 2015 and it covers part of Bletchley and Fenny Stratford.
 This Plan has influenced the planned redevelopment of the Lakes Estate especially the location of future housing developments and has protected green space on the estate.
 The new Neighbourhood Plan will cover all the rest of the Bletchley and Fenny Stratford Town Council area, including Newton Leys.
-Please see the map for the new proposed Neighbourhood plan below.

 Why do we need a new Neighbourhood Plan now?